HydroModPy/HydroModPy/docs/source/architecture/packages/core.rst

 ====

 ``hydromodpy.core`` is the kernel leaf.
-Every other layer may import from it; ``core`` itself imports nothing from sibling layers.
-This is the shared vocabulary of units, profiles, metrics, I/O helpers, runtime state, and input-file tracking.
+Every other layer may import from it.
+The current YAML has one documented tolerance from ``core`` to ``physics`` for time-mesh flow-regime validation.
+This is a narrow exception, not a general sibling dependency.

 Sub-modules
 -----------